ajkula/pokeapi/README.md

 cross-arrays finds operations.
 For that reason I preferred to use the ```Array.prototype.find.apply(...)``` method.\

+## What I could've done, but not *really* in the requirements

+I wanted to make the cards colors mapped to the pokemon's type...
+Also I started, but didn't go further, to make a favorites management page...
+It's on ```/favorites ``` but don't get there it's ridiculous! :(

 ## My personal long time favorite

 I love to use ***[Async from Caolan McMahon](https://caolan.github.io/async/v3/)*** which has always been great regarding memory footprint and execution speedany ***Nodejs*** or front-end projects.